Sophist-UK/dragonify/README.md

    It does ***not*** update the TrueNAS application definitions to make the changes before the container starts.

-   Because these commands change the container's network configuration at run-time ***after*** it has initialised, the container needs to be able to recognise that it's configuration has changed and reconfigure the container IP routing tables, and this depends on what base O/S the container has been built upon.
+   Because these commands change the container's network configuration at run-time ***after*** it has initialised, the container needs to be able to recognise that it's configuration has changed and reconfigure the container IP routing tables (and this may depend on what base O/S the container has been built upon) and the app itself may need an ability to recognise and handle post-initialisation network changes.

 ## Change Log